gjancock/HoN-Rageborn/README.md

 1. If you experiencing program stucked or failed unintentionally, try keep the screen opened while the script is running.
 2. Use a "Dummy Adapter" if you don't have a physical monitor to run this bot.

+Known Issue

+1. Team recognition may failed due to minimap and fogging isn't visible very well at the current stage of the game.

 Notes
 -------------------------------------
 All generated account usernames will be saved in a text file named